Visual-spatial thinking is the ability to make sense of what one perceives through body and sensory experiences.

 Cognition involves the perceptual and intellectual abilities that we need to learn about and navigate our world.
 The field of Cognitive Science is the study of what those skills are, how they develop, and how they influence our thoughts and actions as lifelong learners.

 Learning occurs through an interactive dynamic between oneself and the outside world.
-Learning relies on a child’s cognitive abilities and the development of those abilities through his or her experiences and capacities to initiate and engage in their environment.
+Learning relies on a student’s cognitive abilities and the development of those abilities through his or her experiences and capacities to initiate and engage in their environment.

 Efficient academic and social learning relies on a strong foundation of cognitive abilities that develop over time as we perceive and navigate our world.
 For example, reading relies upon visual thinking and logical reasoning to give meaning to the words.
 Visual thinking allows us to mentally construct images of what we are reading.
 Logical reasoning helps us to organize images or events in relation to one another.
 Efficient reading also relies on cognitive skills at the sensorimotor level.
 For example, children who skip lines of text, misread words, or fatigue when reading may not use their eyes efficiently.
 Children who have retained developmental reflexes or underdeveloped knowledge of how to orient their bodies in space may not yet understand how to orient their bodies to sit comfortably at a table and learn.